Raspberry pi dlna server

 Referances:

-tldr: Making a raspberry pi into a streaming media server with minidlna.
+TLDR: Making a raspberry pi into a streaming media server with minidlna.